Maintaining Relationships Across the Political Spectrum: Navigating Political Views and Values

 Takeaway

 Political disagreements can shake our sense of connection with others.
-While working toward greater understanding can be a valuable goal, so may be protecting your own peace of mind.
+While working toward greater understanding can be a valuable goal, so may be safeguarding your own peace of mind.
 Seeking out diverse perspectives, practicing active listening, and setting boundaries can help.
 If you need additional support, online therapy can provide a judgment-free zone to process your feelings, learn communication strategies, and gain tools for navigating political division with less stress.

 Seeking to improve your mental health?